Charlottesville VA Skunk Removal and Control – Central Virginia

 Rabies may be carried by skunks with great frequency.
 Skunks are the primary carriers of rabies in the Richmond Virginia and Central Virginia areas.
 When rabies outbreaks occur, the ease with which rabid animals can be contacted increases.
 Therefore, rabid skunks are prime vectors for the spread of the virus.
 Avoid overly aggressive skunks that approach without hesitation.
 Any skunk showing abnormal behavior, such as daytime activity, may be rabid and should be treated with caution.
 Report suspicious behavior to local animal control authorities.

-Have skunks sprayed your dog, cat or other pet in Virginia?
+Have skunks sprayed your dog, cat or other pet in Central Virginia?
 We can help.
 Give us a call.

 Legal Status of Skunks in Virginia